Desktop+online+MP3+app, Pronunciation scored, Cheap ★★★★★ up to Windows 8, Expensive ★★★ in Windows 10

 Transparent and Byki (Before You Know It) are the same company, and have several versions of language courses on their 2 websites.
 Versions 1 and 2 are highly recommended for beginners with older Windows computers, because of the pronunciation scores and graphs.
 Version 2 costs more, and also gives you MP3 files to download and listen offline.
 The following graphs give an example of the falling then rising tone of yǔ in Mandarin, meaning "and."
 Transparent helps you learn to say tones.
 Use BBC to practice recognizing them when others speak.

 - $12-$30 for a desktop package of 76 languages, 1,500+ words each; good graphs and scores to improve your pronunciation (title: 101 Languages).
-Needs Windows XP, Vista, 7, or 8; does not work in Windows 10.
+Needs Windows XP, Vista, 7, or 8; does not work in Windows 10, so it loses a star in the overall list.
 Support has ended.
 Use instructions below, not the instructions which come with it. ★★★★★

-- $30 per month online, (cheaper for longer terms) in any one of 100 languages, 2,000+ words; graph of volume only, accepts poor pronunciation, but you can replay pronunciation of the native speaker and yourself to compare them and improve (title: Transparent Language Online) ★★★
+- $30 per month online, (cheaper for longer terms) in any one of 100 languages, 2,000+ words; limited graph only shows volume, accepts poor pronunciation, but you can replay pronunciation of the native speaker and yourself to compare them and improve (title: Transparent Language Online) ★★★

 - $50 for 5 audio CDs or MP3 downloads in any one of 10 languages; does not score your pronunciation (title: Everywhere Audio Course) ★★★